Rob-e Shamat Rural District

 Rob-e Shamat Rural District (دهستان ربع شامات) is in Shamkan District of Sheshtamad County, Razavi Khorasan province, Iran.
 Its capital is the village of Qaleh Meydan.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population was (as a part of the former Sheshtamad District of Sabzevar County) was 4,663 in 1,177 households.
+At the time of the 2006 National Census, the rural district's population was (as a part of the former Sheshtamad District in Sabzevar County) was 4,663 in 1,177 households.
 There were 4,806 inhabitants in 1,376 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 4,385 in 1,376 households.
 The most populous of its 42 villages was Deh-e Now, with 649 people.

-In 2019, the district was separated from the county in the establishment of Sheshtamad County, and the rural district was transferred to the new Shamkan District.
+In 2020, the district was separated from the county in the establishment of Sheshtamad County, and the rural district was transferred to the new Shamkan District.